vishalbelsare/vale-server/website/docs/vale-server/clients/intellij.md

 title: Intellij-based tools
 ---

-There is no official plugin for using Vale with IntelliJ-based IDEs.
-If you are interested in developing one, [add your input to this issue](https://github.com/errata-ai/vale-server/issues/39).
+An older (seemingly unmatined) plugin for using Vale with IntelliJ-based IDEs is available at [github.com/jjaderberg/vale-gradle-plugin](https://github.com/jjaderberg/vale-gradle-plugin).
+If you are interested in developing a new one, [add your input to this issue](https://github.com/errata-ai/vale-server/issues/39).

 In the meantime [jillesvangurp](https://github.com/jillesvangurp) offered a partial solution to getting Vale CLI to work with IntelliJ-based IDEs, ensure you have Vale CLI installed first.